lxc/incus/doc/debugging.md

 ## Debug the Incus database

-The files of the global {ref}`database <database>` are stored under the `./database/global` sub-directory of your Incus data directory (e.g. `/var/lib/incus/database/global` or `/var/snap/lxd/common/lxd/database/global` for snap users).
+The files of the global {ref}`database <database>` are stored under the `./database/global` sub-directory of your Incus data directory (`/var/lib/incus/database/global`).

 Since each member of the cluster also needs to keep some data which is specific to that member, Incus also uses a plain SQLite database (the "local" database),